Grand Cross Calculator

 What is a Grand Cross?

-A Grand Cross is four planets forming two oppositions that square each other.
-The four arms of the cross generate constant, multi-directional tension.
-When all four planets share one modality (cardinal, fixed, or mutable), that modality describes how the tension expresses.
+A Grand Cross is four chart bodies or points forming two oppositions that square each other.
+Astrologers read it as a closed circuit of hard aspects.
+When all four points share one modality (cardinal, fixed, or mutable), that modality describes the style of the pattern.

 Cardinal vs Fixed vs Mutable Grand Cross?